altermo/ultimate-autopair.nvim/README.md

-**:exclamation: Ultimate-autopair is _alpha_ software.
-Some things may change, and some things may break.
-Documentation may sometimes be inaccurate.**
+**:exclamation: Ultimate-autopair is currently in the _alpha_ stage of development.
+Some aspects may change or break, and documentation might occasionally be inaccurate.**
 # Ultimate-autopair.nvim 0.5.1
-Ultimate-autopair plugin aims to have **all possible features** that an auto-pairing plugin needs.\
+Ultimate-autopair plugin aims to provide all the features that an auto-pairing plugin needs.\
 Requires neovim 0.8 (recomended 0.9)
 ## Installation
 Packer: